leviviane/leviviane/README.md

 Welcome to my profile!
 I'm a Recruiter turned Software Engineer and a full-time foodie who loves to travel.
 I am currently finishing up a 24-weeks coding bootcamp with App Academy.
 Thanks for visiting and let's [connect](https://www.linkedin.com/in/leviviane/)!

+⚡ Fun fact: I can speak 3 languages - English, Korean, and Vietnamese

 <!--
 **leviviane/leviviane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.